shasuruvalli/mslearn-synapse/Instructions/Labs/01-Explore-Azure-Synapse.md

 ### Create a Data Explorer database

 1. In Synapse Studio, on the **Manage** page, in the **Data Explorer pools** section, select the **adx*xxxxxxx*** pool row and then use its **&#9655;** icon to resume it.
-2. While waiting for the pool to start, download **devices.csv** from [https://raw.githubusercontent.com/MicrosoftLearning/mslearn-synapse/master/Allfiles/Labs/01/iot/devices.csv](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-synapse/master/Allfiles/Labs/01/iot/devices.csv), saving it in any folder on your local computer.
+2. While waiting for the pool to start, download [**devices.csv**](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-synapse/master/Allfiles/Labs/01/iot/devices.csv) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-synapse/master/Allfiles/Labs/01/iot/devices.csv`, saving it in any folder on your local computer.
 3. Continue waiting for the pool to start.
 It can take some time.
 Use the **&#8635; Refresh** button to check its status periodically.
 The status will show as **online** when it is ready.
 4. When the Data Explorer pool has started, select the **Data** page; and on the **Workspace** tab, expand **Data Explorer databases** and verify that **adx*xxxxxxx*** is listed (use **&#8635;** icon at the top-left of the page to refresh the view if necessary)
 5. In the **Data** pane, use the **&#65291;** icon to create a new **Data Explorer database** in the **adx*xxxxxxx*** pool with the name **iot-data**.
 6. In Synapse Studio, wait for the database to be created (a notification will be displayed), and then in the **...** menu for the new **iot-data** database, select **Open in Azure Data Explorer** (reauthenticating if prompted).
-7. In the new browser tab containing Azure Data Explorer, on the **Data** tab, select **Ingest new data**.
+7. In the new browser tab containing Azure Data Explorer, on the **Data** tab, select **Ingest data**.
 8. In the **Destination** page, select the following settings:
     - **Cluster**: *The **adx*xxxxxxx*** Data Explorer pool in your Azure Synapse workspace*
     - **Database**: iot-data